• Skip to main content

 Directions

 1. Preheat a medium nonstick skillet to medium heat for 5 minutes.
-Drizlze 1 tablespoon canola oil onto jalapeño peppers, then add to heated skillet.
+Drizzle 1 tablespoon of oil onto jalapeño peppers, then add to heated skillet.
 Cook the peppers until most sides have blackened slightly and skin blisters.
 Remove from heat and let them cool.

 2. In a medium bowl, combine the masa harina and salt.
-Gradually add in the warm water until dough forms.
-Work in the hot sauce until well blended.
+Gradually mix in the the salsa roja, then gradually the hot water until dough forms.
 Depending on how many peppers you have, make up to 16 dough balls.
 Transfer to a plate and cover with plastic wrap.
 Combine all of the ingredients for the pico de gallo, taste for salt, cover and set aside.

 3. Once peppers have cooled, slice them in half horizontally and clean out all the seeds and veins.
 Preheat the 2 cups of oil to medium heat for 5 to 6 minutes.
-Fill each pepper with a piece of cheese and some Spanish chorizo.
+Fill each pepper with shredded, compact cheese and some bacon crumbles.
 Take a dough ball and flatten it in the palm of your hand (about 3 inches wide), place the filled pepper in the center and gently mold the masa around, leaving the stem exposed.
 Repeat until all peppers are wrapped.
+PS, you could leave the peppers whole and stuff them, but I find halves work best.

-4. Fry a few peppers at a time, turning as needed, about 3 minutes per side.
-Drain onto plate lined with paper towels, or keep warm in a preheated 200 degree oven until ready to serve.
+4. Fry a few peppers at a time, turning as needed, about 5 minutes total time.
+Drain onto plate lined with paper towels or keep warm in a preheated 200-degree oven until ready to serve.
 Serve with a heaping tablespoon of pico de gallo on top.
-Yields up to 8 as an appetizer.
+Yields up to 8 servings as an appetizer.

 Notes: Peppers can be reheated in a dry nonstick skillet at medium heat for a few minutes per side.